-Methods and results: We collected 123 consecutive patients that were treated with the Cardioband device and 455 consecutive patients treated with the MitraClip from five experienced European centers.
-Propensity score matching was performed, resulting in two groups with 93 patients each – with no significant differences regarding baseline demographic parameters – who underwent standardized 2D transthoracic echocardiography with assessment at baseline and clinical follow-up at 12 months.
+Methods and results: We collected data concerning 123 consecutive patients who were treated with the Cardioband device and 455 consecutive patients treated with the MitraClip from five experienced European centres.
+Propensity score matching was performed, resulting in two groups with 93 patients each – with no significant differences regarding baseline demographic parameters – who underwent standardised 2D transthoracic echocardiography with assessment at baseline and clinical follow-up at 12 months.
 The success rate, defined as a reduction of MR to grade 2 or lower, was high in both groups (MR ≤2: MitraClip: 86%, Cardioband: 77%, p=0.18).
-The Cardioband was better at reducing heart failure symptoms (NYHA ≤2; 88%) than the MitraClip (75%) procedure (p=0.046) at 12-months follow-up.
-All-cause rehospitalization and mortality within 12 months were lower in Cardioband patients (mortality: OR 0.30, CI 0.09-0.98, p=0.032; rehospitalization: OR 0.57, CI: 0.28-0.97, p=0.03).
+The Cardioband was better at reducing heart failure symptoms (NYHA ≤II: 88%) than the MitraClip (75%) procedure (p=0.046) at 12-month follow-up.
+All-cause rehospitalisation and mortality within 12 months were lower in Cardioband patients (mortality: OR 0.30, CI: 0.09-0.98, p=0.032; rehospitalisation: OR 0.57, CI: 0.28-0.97, p=0.03).

 Conclusions: The MitraClip and the Cardioband procedures effectively reduce MR and heart failure symptoms.
-However, patients undergoing the Cardioband procedure showed a more pronounced improvement with regard to functional NYHA class, rehospitalization, and mortality, compared to patients undergoing the MitraClip procedure.
+However, patients undergoing the Cardioband procedure showed a more pronounced improvement with regard to functional NYHA class, rehospitalisation, and mortality, compared to patients undergoing the MitraClip procedure.